Organizations are hiring all the time, even when they choose not to advertise. The trick is finding these hidden jobs. Here’s how.

 - Search other job banks and job search engines.

-- Visit employer websites.
-Most have a page dedicated to job openings, usually called “Careers,” “Jobs,” or “Working for Us.”
+- Research employers.
+Most employer websites have a page dedicated to job openings, usually called “Careers,” “Jobs,” or “Working for Us.”

 - Use industry and professional or trade association websites.
 Look for job leads and job postings.
 You can also check if they send out newsletters or publish magazines.

 - Contact employers directly to ask about unadvertised jobs.
 You can also do this by phone, email, or by dropping off your cover letter and resumé.

 - Attend career or job fairs, workshops, and other events that bring employers and employees together.